Lana-chan/picocalc_lua/API.md

 1. `c3 : number` - The [`color`](#colors---color-functions-and-constants) to shade the third vertex
 2. `x3 : number` - The horizontal position of the third vertex in pixels
 3. `y3 : number` - The vertical position of the third vertex in pixels

+## `enableBuffer(enable)`
+Controls whether or not to enable the framebuffer.
+While the framebuffer is enabled, no drawing functions will be reflected on the screen until the framebuffer is blitted, or the framebuffer is disabled

+**Parameters**
+1. `enable : boolean` - Whether or not to enable the framebuffer

+## `blitBuffer()`
+Blit the contents of the framebuffer to the screen

 # `colors` - Color functions and constants